Free HOA Guide · No Email Required

 📅 Are you reviewing your policy at renewal — or just auto-renewing?

 Many boards treat insurance renewal as a checkbox: the renewal comes in, the board treasurer signs off, and the premium gets paid.
-But auto-renewing without review means you’re accepting whatever changes the carrier made — which can include reduced limits, added exclusions, increased deductibles, or removed endorsements.
+Boards that actively review renewal proposals — line by line against the expiring declarations — consistently find changes the carrier made without highlighting them: reduced limits, added exclusions, increased deductibles, removed endorsements.
 Carriers make these adjustments every year, and they’re not required to highlight them for you.

 How to fix this: Set a calendar reminder 90 days before renewal.
 Request your current policy and renewal proposal.
 Compare them line by line or have your agent prepare a renewal comparison showing every change.